 The WET treatment protocol was developed through a series of systematic studies.
 Based upon a fear extinction/emotional processing treatment model, these studies examined the extent to which trauma survivors with PTSD symptoms experienced symptomatic relief from writing about their experiences.
 The amount of writing necessary to bring about clinically significant symptom change was also evaluated (1).

-This work indicated that 5, 30-minute writing sessions in which patients are directed to write about a traumatic experience in detail, paying particular attention to their thoughts and emotions that occurred at the time of the event, resulted in reduction of pathological fear and subsequent significant PTSD symptom reduction.
+This work indicated that 5, 30-minute writing sessions in which patients are directed to write about a traumatic experience in detail, paying particular attention to their thoughts and emotions that occurred at the time of the event, resulted in a reduction of pathological fear and subsequent significant PTSD symptom reduction.
 Using an empirically derived set of instructions for repeatedly writing about their traumatic experience, the patient learns that:

 • The trauma memory is not dangerous and can be experienced without significant distress.